Removal from the Lloyds and other lender panels: Why they do it and how to get reinstated

 • Lloyds may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-• What times frames are involved when applying to revert back onto the Lloyds conveyancing panel?
+• Is there a cost to revert back onto the Lloyds conveyancing panel?

-• Is there a fee to be reinstated onto the Lloyds conveyancing panel?
+• Is there a limit to the number of times my law firm can apply to be reinstated on the Lloyds conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Lloyds panel reinstatement is to ensure that your firm is not removed off of the Lloyds conveyancing panel in the first place.